esmakocak/RecipeBox/README.md

-RecipeSaver is a SwiftUI-based application designed to help you save and manage your favorite recipes.
+RecipeBox is a SwiftUI-based application designed to help you save and manage your favorite recipes.
 The app allows you to categorize your recipes and easily add new ones.

 **Features:**
 - Display a list of all your saved recipes.